MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 items, freight, and miscellaneous charges can be set up in the Purchase Order Processing Setup Options window.
 You also have the option of basing the taxes for noninventoried items, freight, and miscellaneous charges on the vendor.
-If you select that option, the vendor’s tax schedule is used for the tax calculations.
+If you select that option, the vendor's tax schedule is used for the tax calculations.
 For more information, see the Purchase Order Processing documentation.